 Getting around Salzburg couldn’t be easier.

 We grabbed a Salzburg card and you should definitely invest into that magic card, too!
 Salzburg card offers one-time free entry to all the attractions & museums in the city and it also guarantees free travel on public transport.
 Equally, it does discounts on cultural events and on several trips, tours and excursions around the city.
+This was the best option to get around Salzburg in two days.

 Price: prices differ during main season.
 All details about actual price can be found here.